Our New Tunnel Vision Course is Live!

 A cool trick with these different rewarding spots, isn’t it?

 While having the dog’s front end elevated, we can also dynamically engage hind limbs, and work the muscles through active elongations and contractions.
-For this, we can do some position changes, such as Down to stands!
+For this, we can do some position changes, such as Down to Stands!

 • Starting out of a nice and balanced FF up position